Mini Meat Pies (Australian Party Pies)

 Heat the oil in a large pan and throw in the onions and garlic.
 Stir them around and cook until nicely fragrant and you just want to eat them all up.
 You know, that amazing ‘oh my god as if that’s only onions and garlic” smell.

 Add the mince meat and cook until nicely browned, then pour over with red wine and sprinkle with smoked paprika and mace.
+Next, add in the mushrooms and carrots.
 Cook down until all the liquid has evaporated, stirring occasionally so nothing sticks and burns.

 Now reduce that heat to medium and pour over that glossy brown gravy liquid and give everything a good stir.
 Remove from the heat and set aside.